ParkWhiz/rails-base/README.md

 ### Behavior

 God will start the app by running `PARKWHIZ_RUN_COMMAND` inside the working directory `PARKWHIZ_RUN_DIR`.
-It will wait `HEALTHCHEC_START_GRACE` seconds and then begin monitoring the app.
+It will wait `HEALTHCHECK_START_GRACE` seconds and then begin monitoring the app.

 While monitoring, every `HEALTHCHECK_INTERVAL` seconds, God will send a GET request to `http://$HEALTHCHECK_HOST:$HEALTHCHECK_PORT$HEALTHCHECK_PATH`.
-If the server replies with an error message with a `2XX` status within `HEALTCHECK_TIMEOUT` seconds, the health check is a success.
+If the server replies with a `2XX` status within `HEALTHCHECK_TIMEOUT` seconds, the health check is a success.
 Otherwise, the health check is a failure.
-If `HEALTHCHECK_TIMES_IN` health checks fail within an interval of `HEALTCHECK_TIMES_OF` health checks, then the app will be restarted and a notification will be sent to the Slack webhook specified by `HEALTCHECK_SLACK_URL`.
+If `HEALTHCHECK_TIMES_IN` health checks fail within an interval of `HEALTHCHECK_TIMES_OF` health checks, then the app will be restarted and a notification will be sent to the Slack webhook specified by `HEALTHCHECK_SLACK_URL`.

 If the app restarts `HEALTHCHECK_FLAP_MAX_RESTART_TIMES` times within `HEALTHCHECK_FLAP_MAX_RESTART_WITHIN` seconds, then God temporarily stops monitoring the app for `HEALTHCHECK_FLAP_RETRY_IN` seconds.
-If God temporarily stops montoring `HEALTHCHECK_FLAP_RETRY_TIMES` within `HEALTHCHECK_FLAP_RETRY_WITHIN` seconds, then God stops monitoring the app permanently.
+If God temporarily stops monitoring `HEALTHCHECK_FLAP_RETRY_TIMES` within `HEALTHCHECK_FLAP_RETRY_WITHIN` seconds, then God stops monitoring the app permanently.